vuejs/v2.vuejs.org/src/v2/guide/computed.md

 </div>
 ```

-At this point, the template is no longer simple and declarative.
+At this point, the template is no longer simple.
 You have to look at it for a second before realizing that it displays `message` in reverse.
 The problem is made worse when you want to include the reversed message in your template more than once.

 That's why for any complex logic, you should use a **computed property**.